money-on-chain/sc-moc-decentralized-exchange/README.md

   Use the reserved word "delete" with an array that is created in each transaction.
 It is not possible to grow so much that it blocks another user.

-- On matching orders/simulating the matching given there are expired orders It exists the possibility that the matching orders/simulation of the matching processes are not abled to be run because of a great amount of consecutive expired orders.
+- On matching orders/simulating the matching given there are expired orders It exists the possibility that the matching orders/simulation of the matching processes are not able to be run because of a great amount of consecutive expired orders.
 This is solved with the possibility to process the expired orders, in a paginated way, before a tick is run and between the pages of a running tick.

 There are other places where a dynamic array is looped but this other places are paginated in order to overcome a block gas limit softlocking.

 _Note_: There is volume unit tests to prove cases of gas limit.

-# Settings
+## Settings

 **deployGovernance**: Boolean corresponding to whether governance contracts must be deployed.